High-Quality Axions from Higher-Form Symmetries in Extra Dimensions: Extra-Dimensional Axions and Their Symmetries

 \subsection{The Axion as a Kaluza-Klein Zero Mode}

 We adopt a minimal extra-dimensional axion model consisting of a one-form $U(1)$ gauge field $C$ and a one-form $SU(3)$ gauge field $A_G$ existing on an $\mathbb{R}^{1,3}\times S^1$ spacetime~\cite{Arkani-Hamed:2003xts}.
 One can furthermore add a boundary to the extra-dimensional topology to avoid excess low energy degrees of freedom and for consistent coupling to the Standard Model (see e.g. refs.~\cite{Choi_2004,Grzadkowski:2007xm,Cheng:2001ys} where an orbifold is utilized).
-We emphasize that these more involved models share the same higher-form symmetry features pointed out in this work, but we keep to the simplest possible model as it is most instructive.
+We emphasize that these more involved models share the same higher-form symmetry features pointed out in this work~\footnote{For example, if the extra dimension is an $S^1/\mathbb{Z}_2$ orbifold, the survival of the axion zero mode forces us to pick even orbifold parity for $C_5$ so that $C_5(x,-y)=+C_5(x,y)$.
+This choice poses no obstacle to continuously dragging the symmetry defect operator associated with the electric one-form symmetry safely across the orbifold fixed points, keeping the electric one-form symmetry intact.
+This in turn rules out the possibility that localized zero mode mass terms can be placed on branes (see also ref.~\cite{vonGersdorff:2002rg} where restrictions on such mass terms are discussed from a rather different perspective).}, but we keep to the simplest possible model as it is most instructive.

 We denote the field strength of our $U(1)$ and $SU(3)$ gauge fields by $\dd C$ and $G$, respectively.
 We adopt the following 5D action

 where $g_5$ and $e_5$ are the 5D gauge couplings of $C$ and $A_G$, respectively, with mass dimension $[g_5]=[e_5]=-1/2$, and where $N\in\mathbb{Z}$.
 We define the axion as the zero mode of $C$